Guillotine: Controversy

-Ever since the guillotine's first use, there has been debate as to whether or not the guillotine provided as swift and painless a death as Guillotin had hoped.
+Ever since the guillotine's first use, there has been debate as to whether the guillotine provided as swift and painless a death as Guillotin had hoped.
 With previous methods of execution that were intended to be painful, few expressed concern about the level of suffering that they inflicted.
-However, because the guillotine was invented specifically to be more humane, the issue of whether or not the condemned experiences pain has been thoroughly examined and has remained a controversial topic.
-While certain eyewitness accounts of guillotine executions suggest anecdotally that awareness may persist momentarily after decapitation, there has never been true scientific consensus on the matter.
+However, because the guillotine was designed to be more humane, the issue of whether the condemned experiences pain has been examined thoroughly and remains controversial.
+Some eyewitness accounts of guillotine executions suggest that awareness may persist momentarily after decapitation, but there is no scientific consensus on the matter.

 Living heads

-The question of consciousness or awareness following decapitation remained a topic of discussion during the guillotine's use.

-The following report was written by Dr. Beaurieux, who observed the head of executed prisoner Henri Languille, on 28 June 1905:
+Gabriel Beaurieux, a physician who observed the head of executed prisoner Henri Languille, wrote on 28 June 1905:

 Names for the guillotine

 During the span of its usage, the French guillotine has gone by many names, some of which include: